Matthias Heymann, Aarhus University, Denmark

 - Session at the 9th Tensions of Europe Conference in Luxemburg (July 2019) “Natural Resources in the Age of Mechanization and Digitalization: Technological Change, National Narratives and Transnational Connections”.

 - EURES-GREASE Workshop “Resources, Infrastructures and the Anthropocene: Dialogues between the Global-North and the Global-South”,Caparica Campus, Faculdade de Ciências e Tecnologia da Universidade NOVA de Lisboa, Portugal, 18 - 20 September 2019.

-- The Research Group will be organizer of the 10th Tensions of Europe Conference "Technology, Environment and Resources" at Aarhus University, Denmark, 6-8 July 2022.
+- The Research Group will be organizer of the 10th Tensions of Europe Conference "Technology, Environment and Resources" at Aarhus University, Denmark, 29 June to 1 July 2022.
 Also this conference has been postponed by one year.
-The CfP will be published in early summer 2021.
+Conference website.

-Joint proposal writing led to the following international collaborative research projects:
+Joint proposal writing led to the following international collaborative research network projects:

 - Anna Åberg and Frank Veraart, Creating, Capturing and Circulating Commodities: The technology and politics of material resource flows, from the 19th century to the present, Special section in The Extractive Industries and Society 7:1 (2020), 1-67.